MS-sketch/Network-Scanner/README.md

 This project is licensed under the GNU Public License Version 3.

 ## Contact
-To make any requests regarding this project please contact sarkar.mainakh@rediffmail.com
+To make any requests regarding this project please contact details at [My Profile](https://github.com/MS-sketch/)